golang/proposal/design/12302-release-proposal.md

 The following items are out of scope of this proposal:

-- How Go projects can declare the version numbers or ranges for projects they depend on.
+- How libraries and applications can declare the version numbers or ranges for their dependencies.
 - How go get may be changed to consume this version information.

 Additionally, this proposal not seek to change the release process, or version